svaarala/duktape/doc/duk-config.rst

 document describes genconfig.py usage but you should normally use configure.py wherever genconfig.py is used.

+The ``DUK_VERSION`` define is available for duk_config.h, so that application configuration snippets can react to Duktape version if necessary (e.g. enable features only for a newer version).

 While an external config header provides much more flexibility it also needs a bit more thought especially when adapting Duktape to an exotic environment.
 This document describes various approaches on creating a config header and